Biodiversity Net Gain FAQs - Frequently Asked Questions

 What parameters are going to be used to decide that local markets have achieved sufficient maturity to phase out statutory credits?

-This has not yet been decided and will depend on data received through our monitoring and evaluation programme.
+This has not yet been decided and will depend on data received through Natural England's monitoring and evaluation programme.
 There may be some types of habitat that will always require statutory credits.

 Will the statutory credits be priced high to ensure they are a last resort?